Kodisss/Serious-Game-Risks/README.md

 # Serious Game about Risks in a work environment.
  Technical test for Assystem application.
- You have to input the Cinemachine package as well as the InputManager package from Unity's registry in order to compile the code as it is excluded by the gitignore.
+ You have to import the Cinemachine package as well as the InputManager and TMPro package from Unity's registry in order to compile the code as they are excluded by the gitignore.

  Copyright 2023 Ashley
  Licensed under the Apache License, Version 2.0 (the "License");